martinwrudolf/mapmind/README.md

 Website available at https://mapmind.herokuapp.com/

 ## User Guide
 Use this User Guide to walk through all the functional requirements from our SRS.
+There is no other setup required as this is deployed and uses several paid cloud services including Heroku Postgres, AWS S3, and AWS EC2.
+Since these services require private keys, we do not offer our environment variables as we would be exposing ourselves to malicious actors.

 1. FR#1 - Request.Registration:
  - Navigate to https://mapmind.herokuapp.com/